Epithelioid cell: History of scientific research

-De Vos et al. (1990) obtained the data that allowed them to suggest that in granulomatous inflammation foci, in granulomatous lymphadenitis, epithelioid cells be formed not from differentiated macrophages, but from so-called plasmacytoid monocytes (have similarities with plasmacytes).
+De Vos et al. (1990) obtained the data that allowed them to suggest that in granulomatous inflammation foci and granulomatous lymphadenitis, epithelioid cells are formed not from differentiated macrophages but from so-called plasmacytoid monocytes (which have similarities with plasmacytes).
 This is further supported by the ultrastructural similarities between plasmacytoid monocytes and epithelioid cells.
-The present ultrastructural and immunoelectron microscopic study of epithelioid cell granulomas provided further arguments in favor of this hypothesis.
+The present ultrastructural and immunoelectron microscopic study of epithelioid cell granulomas provides further arguments in favor of this hypothesis.